steelbrain/steelbrain.github.io/_posts/2018-07-09-how-imports-are-handled-in-pundle.md

   - If HMR and Development are turned on, put the raw contents as blob to create a style tag to be replaced on HMR later
     - Otherwise add `project/index.css` with format `css` as an external dependency of the file

 This process depending on your configuration would either embed the css in JS file or add it as an external dependency (while also resolving its imports and adding them as dependencies recursively).
 This allows Pundle to maintain multiple versions of the same file with different formats.
-This allows for an unprecedented level of customizable interoperability between different formats.
+Handling imports like this allows for an unprecedented level of customizable interoperability between different formats.

 [pundle-intro]: /2018/07/09/an-intro-to-pundle.html
 [npmjs]: https://docs.npmjs.com/getting-started/what-is-npm